 -

-high CNS exposure for oral treatment of neuroinflammation in age-related diseases or following brain or spinal injury and surgery.
+high CNS exposure for treatment of neuroinflammation in age related diseases or following brain or spinal injury and surgery.

-We achieved this increase in potency by optimizing drug structure with computational methods of quantum mechanics (density functional theory, DFT) that calculate the free energy (ΔG) of drug-target reactions.
-Our calculated ΔG results are predictive of experimental results in cellular assays and mouse studies.
+Drug potency was achieved by optimizing drug structures with computational methods of quantum mechanics (density functional theory, DFT) for maximal free energy (ΔG) of drug-target reactions.
+Computational parameters are calibrated by experimental data and results in silico are predictive of results in cells and animal studies.

-High drug potency is important in both oral and topical delivery.
-For example, many studies have found that most of the drug in an eye drop drains into nasal cavities which lowers the effective dose to the eye.
+Higher drug potency increases treatment efficacy and broadens the potential use of aldehyde trap therapy.
+High drug potency also benefits topical delivery because most of the drug delivered in eye drops drains into nasal cavities which lowers the effective dose in the eye.

-All traps in our novel drug series are patentably distinct and share multiple branch points in their synthetic route to facilitate the efficient synthesis of different analogs for different indications or financial exits.
+All traps in this novel drug series are patentably distinct and share multiple branch points in their synthetic route to facilitate the efficient synthesis of different analogs for different indications or financial exits.